cookies-xor-cream/HugoTest/content/posts/poetry/cygnus.md

 my swan that's hunting for calmer weather,
 my cygnus sigil of a heart unleashed,
 a symbol of my avarice,
-and all the places that we could reach.
+of all the places that we could reach.